-The Gruber Foundation funds the Rosalind Franklin Young Investigator Award – a career development research award of $75,000 over three years - to 2 young woman geneticists from anywhere in the world.
-One award will fund genetics research in human and non-human mammals, and the other will fund genetics research in model organisms.
+The Gruber Foundation funds the Rosalind Franklin Young Investigator Award – a career development research award of $75,000 over three years - to two young woman geneticists from anywhere in the world.
+As of 2021, either three women geneticists will be selected or the annual amount for the two will increase to $37,500.
+One award will fund genetics research in human and non-human mammals, and another will fund genetics research in model organisms.
+If a third award is made it may be given in either research area.
 This unrestricted cash award is presented every three years.
 The successful candidate must be in her first one to three years of an independent faculty-level position in any area of genetics.

 The award, which honors the groundbreaking contributions of Dr. Rosalind Franklin, is intended to inspire and support new generations of women in the field of genetics.
-It is administered by a joint committee appointed by the Genetics Society of America (GSA), the American Society of Human Genetics (ASHG), and The Gruber Foundation.
+It is administered by a committee appointed by the Genetics Society of America (GSA).

 For application information, see: http://www.genetics-gsa.org/awards/rosalind.shtml

 - 2022 Kara McKinley, Ph.D., Harvard University

 - 2019 Bérénice Benayoun, Ph.D., University of Southern California

 - 2019 Molly Schumer, Ph.D., Standford University

 - 2013 Mary Gehring, Ph.D., Whitehead Institute and MIT

 - 2010 Iiris Hovatta, Ph.D., University of Helsinki, Finland

 - 2010 Jue D. Wang, Ph.D, Baylor College of Medicine, Houston, Texas